oslabs-beta/graphErr/README.md

 ## Getting Started with GraphErr

-Here is an example of a basic server you can use to run GraphErr:
+Below is an example of a basic server you can use to run GraphErr:

 ```
 import { Application, Router } from "https://deno.land/x/oak@v10.0.0/mod.ts";